-(3) Any "food and drink establishment," "close-contact business," "place of lodging," "retail space," or other business (including "essential businesses" other than those which meet the definition of a healthcare operation, utility, or indigent care services) in which members of the public regularly visit must immediately close for a period of fourteen (14) days following the occurrence of four (4) or more rapid responses within a fourteen (14) day period.
+- (1) Unless a healthcare provider instructs otherwise, all individuals shall wear a mask or multilayer cloth face covering in public settings except when eating or drinking.
+Masks with vents do not satisfy this requirement.
+"Retail spaces" may not allow a person who is without a mask or multilayer cloth face covering to enter the premises except where that person is in possession of a written exemption from a healthcare provider. - Any "food and drink establishment," "close-contact business," "place of lodging," "retail space," or other business (including "essential businesses" other than those which meet the definition of a healthcare operation, utility, or indigent care services) in which members of the public regularly visit must immediately close for a period of fourteen (14) days following the occurrence of four (4) or more rapid responses within a fourteen (14) day period.
 For purposes of this directive, rapid responses will be counted on a rolling basis.
 Notwithstanding this provision, an "essential business" may be permitted to continue operating if the Department of Health, after consultation with the New Mexico Environment Department, determines that the business is a necessary provider of goods or services within the community in light of geographic considerations.
-Further, "essential businesses" that test each employee every two weeks and regularly provide contact tracing data to the Environment Department shall not be subject to closure under this provision.

-(4) All businesses, houses of worship, and other non-profit entities must adhere to the pertinent CSP's.
-In the event the pertinent CSP's specify a reduced occupancy or capacity limit, the CSP's limit shall control.

-(5) Private educational institutions serving children and young adults from pre- Kindergarten through 12th Grade, including homeschools serving children who are not household members, shall adhere to the face covering and other COVID-Safe Practices requirements for in- person instruction contained in the New Mexico's Public Education Department's "Reentry Guidance" and "COVID-19 Response Toolkit for New Mexico's Public Schools," available at https://webnew.ped.state.nm.us/reentry-district-and-school-guidance/, and may operate without occupancy or capacity limits, other than those imposed by the relevant fire marshal or fire department.
+Further, "essential businesses" that test each employee every two weeks and regularly provide contact tracing data to the Environment Department shall not be subject to closure under this provision. - (3) All businesses, houses of worship, and other non-profit entities must adhere to the pertinent CSP's.
+In the event the pertinent CSP's specify a reduced occupancy or capacity limit, the CSP's limit shall control. - (4) Private educational institutions serving children and young adults from pre- Kindergarten through 12th Grade, including homeschools serving children who are not household members, shall adhere to the face covering and other COVID-Safe Practices requirements for in person instruction contained in the New Mexico's Public Education Department's "Reentry Guidance" and "COVID-19 Response Toolkit for New Mexico's Public Schools", available at https://webnew.ped.state.nm.us/reentry-district-and-school-guidance/, and may operate up to maximum capacity.
 Private schools shall report to the New Mexico Public Education Department all cases of COVID-19-positive students, staff, contractors and volunteers associated with the school within four hours of the school being notified of the positive case, pursuant to the procedures in the current COVID-19 Response Toolkit for New Mexico's Public Elementary Schools.
 Private schools must immediately close for a period of fourteen (14) days following the last occurrence of four (4) or more rapid responses within a fourteen (14) day period.
-Private schools also are subject to inclusion on the New Mexico Environment Department's watchlist and closure list.
+Private schools also are subject to inclusion on the New Mexico Environment Department's watchlist and closure list. - (5) State museums may operate subject to the capacity level and restrictions applicable to comparable private museums located in their respective counties.